9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 9. Teach perseverance and the power of YET

-Students need to learn early on that learning new things does not come easy.
-It requires effort and perseverance.
-Teach them what this big and powerful word means through class discussions, sharing examples, and praising them for their efforts.
-Encourage students to not give up when things get hard and tell them that if they can’t do something now, it doesn’t mean they never will.
-Say “You can’t do this YET, but keep going!”
+Encourage students not to give up when things get hard and tell them that if they can’t do something now, it doesn’t mean they never will.
+Say the reminder, “You can’t do this YET, but keep going!”
 The word YET is a powerful one.
-Encourage students to use it themselves when they get stuck or feel frustrated.
-They will feel empowered to “keep on swimming” as Dory would say!

 Resources for Teaching Growth Mindset